AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-duration-intro.1.md

-## How long will you employ someone in this role for?
+## How long will you employ the person in this role for?